Ready-to-Drink Shakes

 What We Think About Premier Protein Cafe Latte Shake?

-Would I buy another 18-pack?
-Yes, and I have done it twice already.
+Worth buying another 18-pack?
+For most buyers, yes.
 At Costco's $1.80 a bottle the math is hard to argue with, even if the taste is not a one-for-one Starbucks replacement.
-At grocery-store $3.50 a bottle, the value gets a lot less obvious, and I would probably stick with my morning Pike Place at that price point.
-My honest advice: buy the Costco 18-pack, or do not buy it at all.
+At grocery-store $3.50 a bottle, the value gets a lot less obvious, and a regular brewed coffee makes more sense at that price point.
+The honest advice: buy the Costco 18-pack, or do not buy it at all.

 The Good